 Can You Freeze Almond Milk Coffee Creamer?

-Just like almond milk itself, almond milk coffee creamer separates after being frozen and thawed.
-Getting back the texture you like will require giving it at least a good stir, or more likely running it through a blender.
+Like almond milk, almond milk coffee creamer separates after being frozen and thawed.
+Getting back the texture you like will require giving it at least a good stir or running it through a blender.
 And it most likely won’t taste as good as fresh.

 Can You Freeze Almond Milk Yogurt?